Uchencho/Chi-Kitchen/README.md

 - Backoffice
 - Food :poultry_leg:

-No, I didn't upload a documentation because I have not hosted it and I have esperience doing that already.
+No, I didn't upload a documentation because I have not hosted it and I have experience doing that already.
 [Sample documentation by me](https://documenter.getpostman.com/view/11324986/SzzhddRx?version=latest#044d99a9-a717-4581-873b-40f18462fd73).
 Yes I wrote tests, they can be found in api/tests.py for each app.
 I am huge fan of class based views so 99% of my views are CBV :grin:.
 Yes, I definitely use serializers in my APIs.